 Speaking of admitting your limitations, don’t forget self-care in the hectic days and hours leading up to the meal.
 That includes making a plan to…

-5. Feed Yourself (and Your Family and/or Guests)
+5. Feed Yourself (And Your Guests)

 Just because visitors are in town for Thanksgiving doesn’t mean every meal you share at your home has to be a showstopper.

-Artisan cheese is another clutch player here, especially if you’re looking to make a simple meal – like dinner the night before, or an early lunch on Thanksgiving day – into an extra-special affair.
+An artisan charcuterie board is another clutch player here, especially if you’re looking to make a simple meal – like dinner the night before, or an early lunch on Thanksgiving day – into an extra-special affair.

 Set out three of your favorite cheeses in complementary styles, with some tasty pickles, honeys, jams, nuts, fresh or dried fruit, and crackers or slices of baguette.
-Boom – you’ve got a swanky meal that’s ready to go in the few minutes that it took to put out the components.

 Be sure to set the cheeses out for at least 30 minutes before serving, so that they can come to room temperature and full flavor.
 It’s better to leave them wrapped during this time, so they don’t dry out.